robertoalatorre33/Netflix_Content_Analysis/README.md

 # Netflix_Content_Analysis
-Conducted an analysis of Netflix content where I utilized Python to clean and prepare the data before plugging it into Tableau to create visualizations that provide an overview of various aspects of Netflix's content, revealing trends, patterns, and key insights that might otherwise remain hidden within the data.
+Conducted an analysis of Netflix content where I utilized Python to clean and prepare the data before plugging it into Tableau to create visualizations that provide an overview of various aspects of Netflix's content, revealing trends, patterns, and key insights.

 <img src="https://github.com/robertoalatorre33/netflix_titles_analysis/blob/dcdaec091f5fd8d0f4be82684fb1a78223c71c64/dashboard_visual/Netflix_content_analysis_dashboard.jpg" width="400" height="350">